zeek/action-zkg-install/README.md

 ## Example usage

-Test the local Zeek package sources at verion tag `latest`, using the latest Zeek nightly build:
+Test the local Zeek package sources at version tag `latest`, using the latest Zeek nightly build:

 ```yaml